bbc/gel/src/components/comments.md

 2. Comment form (or sign-in form if the user is not signed in)
 3. Comment sorting controls (described in [**Recommended behaviour**](#recommended-behaviour))
 4. The comments list
-5. An _"Add your comment"_ link that focuses the _"Add your comment"_ textarea in the form above the comments list
+5. An _"Add your comment"_ link pointing to the _"Add your comment"_ textarea in the form above the comments list

 See the [**Reference implementation**](#reference-implementation) for an example layout implementation.